ppapasaikas/SANJUAN/README.txt

 It is not designed to determine inclusion levels of alternative splicing events under only one condition.

-SANJUAN detects in a de-novo manner splicing events but also relies on annotation data of splicing events.
+SANJUAN relies mostly on the RNAseq data to de-novo detect splicing junctions and alternative splicing events and only minimally on available annotation data of transcript structure for refining results.
-SANJUAN comes with the capability of adding new genomes / species by the user.
-Therefore, SANJUAN offers convenient scripts.
-In addition, the following genomes / species are available ready-to-use.
+SANJUAN comes with the capability of adding custom new genomes / species by the user with the usage of simple commands.
+In addition, the following genomes / species are precompiled and ready-to-use:
 1. human      (hg19)
 2. human      (hg38)
 3. mouse      (mm10)
 4. fly        (dm6)
 5. zebrafish  (danRer10)
 6. worm       (ce11)
+7. arabidopsis (ath10)

 As input SANJUAN takes either
 1. RNAseq data (FASTQ, FASTQGZ files, only paired-end)